aajanki/yle-dl/README.md

 make install
 ```

-Starting from version 1.99.9 yle-dl doesn't anymore require a modified
+Starting from version 1.99.9, yle-dl doesn't anymore require a
-rtmpdump or plugin.
-Instead, everything is now downloadable with the
+modified rtmpdump or plugin.
+Instead, everything is now downloadable
-plain rtmpdump.
-To remove the remnants of previous versions run `make
+with the plain rtmpdump.
+To remove the remnants of previous versions
-uninstall-old-rtmpdump`.
+run `make uninstall-old-rtmpdump`.

 Packages for various distros
 ----------------------------

-[A list of available installation
+[A list of available
 packages](http://aajanki.github.com/yle-dl/index-en.html)

 RPM packaging: